Get Inspired: How to play Volleyball

 The first international beach volleyball tour in 1990 involved three tournaments, 40 athletes and three countries.
 In 2011, the season consisted of 30 tournaments (14 for men, 16 for women), with total prize money of £4.8m.

-It is not true that the women are obliged to wear bikinis - they have always been able to choose from a one or two-piece uniform, and in London had the option of wearing shorts and sleeved tops.
+It is not true that the women are obliged to wear bikinis - they have always been able to choose from a one or two-piece uniform, and

 Are you inspired to try Beach Volleyball?
 Or maybe you are an enthusiast already?
 Get in touch and tell us your experience of the game by tweeting us on @bbcgetinspired or email us on email@example.com.